 - The third and potentially most glaring problem with the study was that it didn't track what the subjects ate, especially in the critical 30 minutes after a workout.
 Your muscles ability to heal itself and grow is three times higher if you eat protein after a workout.
 Because there is no record of what the subjects ate, we have no way of checking to see if the non-responders skipped food during that critical window.

 Here's why the food component is so important.
 If a subject exercised and skipped eating for 2-3 hours, the muscle that was broken down during the workout would not be receiving the proper nutrition to heal and grow, so it's possible they could actually grow weaker from exercise, and that seems to be exactly what the researchers in Finland found out.

 Claim #2: "...some people don't respond to endurance exercise [such as running or biking.]"

 The proper way to build an endurance (also known as cardio) program has gone through a revolution in the last few years.
 In the Finland study, subjects rode a bicycle for 30 minutes the first 5 weeks.
-Then things were made harder by adding a 10 minute period of more strenuous exercise.
-Over time the workout was extend to 45 minutes, 60 minutes, and finally 90 minutes.
+Then things were made harder by adding 10 minutes of more strenuous exercise.
+Over time the workout was extended to 45 minutes, 60 minutes, and finally 90 minutes.

 That's why we started looking for alternatives.
 Two years ago we found it in a radical new way of doing cardio called "intervals."
-Three 15-minute intervals done over the course of a week, yield a greater cardiovascular benefit than 6-hours of traditional steady state cardio.
+Three 15-minute intervals done over a week, yield a greater cardiovascular benefit than 6-hours of traditional steady-state cardio.
 What's more, every research subject trained to do intervals has seen improvement, unless there was some underlying medical issue that inhibited progress.